 - new Category 2 Offence: a new category 2 offence will be added where a person obstructs or interferes with an officer of the Corporate Enforcement Authority.

-The Act, which is seen as a significant and welcome enhancement of Irish company law, is awaiting commencement by one or more Ministerial Orders.
-Some provisions at least and in particular the provisions around virtual meetings which had been due to expire by December 31, are expected to commence by year end.
+The Act, which is seen as a significant and welcome enhancement of Irish company law, will commence by Ministerial Orders.
+The first Ministerial Order S.I.
+No. 639/2024 - Companies (Corporate Governance, Enforcement and Regulatory Provisions) Act 2024 (Commencement) Order 2024 has now been published, with a number of the above provisions including those around virtual meetings (which had been due to expire by December 31), commencing with effect from 3 December 2024.
 We are monitoring developments.

 For more information on the above, or for further guidance and insight in respect of the corporate governance of Irish-incorporated companies generally, please contact Gráinne Boyle (Grainne.Boyle@matheson.com) or your usual Matheson contact.